 - $0 intro annual fee for the first year, $95 after that

 - No foreign transaction fees

-The Capital One® Venture® Rewards Credit Card is an all-purpose travel rewards credit card.
+The Capital One Venture Rewards Credit Card is an all-purpose travel rewards credit card.
 This type of card can cover your random travel expenses like taxi rides, trains, award tickets fees, and many others.
 As a couple, you could each get this card and be able to “erase” $1,000 worth of travel expenses.
 For all of those couples who like to travel for as close to free as much as possible, this card is an excellent option.
-Click here to find out more about this card and compare it to others.

 - 2 miles per $1 spent on tickets purchased from United